 Color mixing is one of my preschooler’s favorite art activities.
-Combine that with a classic book like Leo Lionni’s A Color of His Own and we have a winning combination!
+Combine this color mixing activity with a classic book like Leo Lionni’s A Color of His Own and we have a winning combination that kids will love!

 A Color of His Own

 A Color of His Own is about a chameleon who changes colors and decides he wants to stay one color – a color of his own – forever.
 But as the season changes so does he.
 He then finds out that making a friend who will stick by him through the changes brings more comfort than staying the same color forever.
 What a great life lesson brought right to preschoolers on a level they can understand!

 This activity, based on the book, gives preschoolers a chance to change the chameleon’s colors as they please.
 Kids benefit from mixing colors when the activity is self-directed and done as an experiment.
 When they direct which colors should be mixed, their interest will be piqued and the learning will be more meaningful (and memorable!) to them.